Southern Yakutia (Sakha)

 republican leaders.
 I also blame our people, who in their moments of feebleness

-betrayed the Soviet Union when they got carried away by their nationalist
+betrayed the Soviet Union by allowing themselves to be carried away by their

-sentiments.
-I also blame people like you who give victory to the narrow-minded
+nationalistic sentiments.
+I also blame people like you who give victory to the

-nationalists by not being steadfast in your love for the lands you
+narrow-minded nationalists by not being steadfast in your love for the lands

 “You misunderstood me, Comrade Boris.
 You are wrong again, my